Rachelnarios/Code-Sample/r01/README.md

 ## Tmux/Screen

 It's tedious to switch between vim and command line.
-Unfortunately, you need to do so all the time to compile, run and debug the program.
+Unfortunately, you need to do so all the time to compile, run and debug the programs.
 It is possible to do all these in the editor.
-But it usually required you to install extra plugins.
+But it usually requires you to install extra plugins.
 I personally recommend using tmux or screen which can split the terminal into several tabs/windows/panes and provide hot-key to switch among different area quickly.

 Key commands of tmux:
 * `tmux` to launch tmux environment.